 - Mar I Murtra in Blanes

 - Cap Roig Gardens in Calella de Palafrugell, which is also the setting of the Cap Roig Festival

 Walk the bridge at Besalú

-Besalú is a beautiful medieval town on the Costa Brava, but with a distinctive Romanesque Bridge that is around 1000 years old.
-The bridge with its seven arches makes for a grand entry point into the small village!
+Besalú is a beautiful medieval town on the Costa Brava, with a distinctive Romanesque Bridge that is around 1000 years old.
+The bridge, with its seven arches, makes for a grand entry point into the small village!